Kaixhin/sybilsystem/Graph/README.md

 To clarify this abstraction, a neural network is a graph, a layer is a node and a connection is an edge.
 A neural network can then be specified as a set of layers and a set of connections.
-This allows individual layers with constant or even learned parameters to be extracted and reused in another network.
+This allows individual layers with constant (e.g. weight regularization penalty) and/or learned (e.g. weights) parameters to be extracted and reused in another network.

 ## Usage
 ```Matlab